QuickImageComment/QuickImageComment/README.md

 * Images: http://dev.exiv2.org/projects/exiv2/wiki/Supported_image_formats
 * Videos: http://dev.exiv2.org/projects/exiv2/wiki/Supported_video_formats

-To display RAW images, a codec from the camera manufacturer may have to be installed.
+To display RAW images, a codec from the camera manufacturer may need to be installed.
+As an alternative, the Microsoft Raw Image Extension can be installed, which supports various RAW formats.
+However, with the camera manufacturer's codec, the display could be faster.
+One can install a specific codec and the Microsoft Extension.
+The specific codec is then used for the corresponding images, for all others the Microsoft Extension.

-The program runs on Microsoft Windows XP, Vista, Windows 7, 8 and 10.
-For Windows 7, 8  and 10 a 64-Bit-version is available.
-German and English can be selected as language.
+The program runs under Microsoft Windows 7, 8 and 10 (Windows 11 not yet tested) and is available as 32-bit and 64-bit variant.
+German or English can be selected as the language.

+QuickImageComment is free software; you can use it under the terms of the GNU General Public License as published by the Free Software Foundation.

 On www.quickimagecomment.de you find further information and can download zip-files with the excecutable packages.